This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 What is Expat Explore Travel?

-Accommodation: With Expat Explore you’ll generally be staying in 3 and 4 star hotels.
-The hotels are clean and comfortable.
-In Europe be prepared (at least in Vienna) the beds were smaller almost like a twin bed.
-Don’t expect a queen or king-size mattress.
+Accommodation: With Expat Explore, you’ll generally stay in 3—and 4-star hotels.
+The hotels are clean and comfortable, but you can expect to share the room with 1 other traveler.
+In Europe, be prepared (at least in Vienna) for smaller beds, almost like twin beds.
+Don’t expect a queen—or king-size mattress.

-Hot Tip: If you want you can have your own room, that’s an optional supplemental when you book the tour through the site.
+Hot Tip: The tours list the cost on shared accommodations, but you do have the option to have your own room.
+That’s an optional supplemental when you book the tour through the site.

-Food: Breakfast is provided on each day of the tour, however lunch and dinner will be on you.
-To save money load up on the breakfast buffet.
-I usually grab a banana on the way out for the day tour.
-You can get some great street food that is delicious and cheap.
+Food: Complimentary breakfast is provided on each day of the tour, while lunch and dinner will be on you.
+I saved money by filling my belly up at the breakfast buffet and grabbing a banana on the way out for the day tour.
+When I got hungry, I got some cheap street food that was delicious and cheap.

 My tour with Expat Explore was Prague to Budapest Rail Express for 8 days which was perfect.
 This tour included Prague, Vienna, Slovakia and Budapest.
 I decided on the rail because of my previous experience traveling via bus, I wanted more time in the city and rail was the best option.

-Day 1 the tour started in Prague which was my second time visiting this beautiful city.
+Day 1 The tour started in Prague which was my second time visiting this beautiful city.
 This second time around was far better to be truthful.
 I partied way too hard in 2008 and doing a walking tour while hungover is never ideal.
 The first night our guide Justin took us to a restaurant for a traditional Czech dinner.
 The food was excellent as was the atmosphere.
 I will say the hotel was away from the “Old Town” where most of the action is however, I simply walked it using Google Maps.
 I decided after dinner to walk to the Old Town on my own and just explore.
-The weather took a turn with rain so it was either a 20 minute walk or a $7 USD Uber ride back to the hotel…take my money!
+The weather took a turn with rain, so it was either a 20-minute walk or a $7 USD Uber ride back to the hotel (it was nearly midnight)…take my money!

-Day 2 was a wondrous day, we did a walking tour of the city walking the famous Charles Bridge, and discovering the Christmas markets full of handicrafts and food.
+Day 2 Was a wondrous day, we did a walking tour of the city walking the famous Charles Bridge, and discovering the Christmas markets full of handicrafts and food.
 Lots of mulled wine just about everywhere and trdelnik…which is a must-eat when you visit Prague.
 The Astronomical Clock is a must-see and of course walking around the Old Town Square.
 We spent what seemed like several hours in and around St. Vitus Cathedral.
 The best part is that these attractions are 100% free to experience (minus the food and drink, lol).
 It was truly beautiful and I can’t recommend it enough to any traveler.
+We got to visit a hidden gem in Prague and that is the Lennon Wall, for any Beatles fan this is probably a site you’ll want to visit.

-Day 4 technically is a free day but I choose to see the Schönbrunn Palace (this was an add-on) which was the summer residence of the Hapsburg monarchs and royal family.
+Day 4 Technically is a free day but I choose to see the Schönbrunn Palace (this was an add-on) which was the summer residence of the Hapsburg monarchs and royal family.
 The obscene wealth in this palace is insane.
 Not far we sat at a café to experience coffee and cake the Viennese way.
 We walked around a bit where we eat lunch at a local market and had some incredible goulash.
-Later that night I choose to go and experience a classical music concert at the Vienna State Opera which also was an add-on.
+Later that night, I chose to go and experience a classical music concert at the Kursalon Hübner which also was an add-on.

 Days 6 – 8 was spent in Budapest and I have to say this was my absolute favorite!
-Budapest was just incredible, it reminded me of NYC’s lower east side in the mid 90’s without the crime.
+Budapest was just incredible, it reminded me of NYC’s Lower East Side in the mid-90s without the crime.
 Budapest is very safe and the vibe of the city was just phenomenal.
 I have to say the food was just outstanding!
 I had dinner on a river cruise on the Danube River.
-For those that like taking photos the countries already mentioned have toms to offer but Budapest is loaded with incredible architecture from castles, bridges, basilicas and bathhouses.
+For those who like taking photos, the countries already mentioned have tons to offer but Budapest is loaded with incredible architecture from castles, bridges, basilicas and bathhouses.
 I spent the better part of the day at Buda Castle which is a sight to see.
-It’s a massive complex to plan to stay there for a few hours.
-There are over 100 natural thermal springs bubbling underneath the city giving Budapest the nickname “the City of Spas”.
+It’s a massive complex so plan to stay there for a few hours.
+There are over 100 natural thermal springs bubbling underneath the city, giving Budapest the nickname “the City of Spas”.

 To all you younger travelers if you want that bohemian central European atmosphere you must go to the Jewish quarter!
 I loved the nightlife there and you can’t leave Budapest without experiencing it for yourself.
 Whenever I travel, I never leave the day the tour ends it’s always the following day.
-So glad I did because I got to experience the “ruined bars” at Szimpla Kert and Karavan.
-In short Szimpla Ker is a two-story dilapidated building that was taken over by artists that decided to open up about a dozen bars inside.
-Karavan is next door and it’s basically an alley lined up with food trucks and more alcohol.
+So glad I did because I got to experience the “ruined bars” at Szimpla Kert.
+In short Szimpla Kert is a two-story dilapidated building that was taken over by artists that decided to open up about a dozen bars inside.
+Karavan is a few doors down, is essentially an alleyway lined with food trucks and more alcohol.

 I absolutely loved this city!!!!
 I’ll be back one day that’s for sure.